Skip to main content

 • Cargo vans are limited to small-package delivery, courier work, and small moves

 If your business model requires pallets, heavy items, or high volume, the box truck wins by default.
 If you are doing small-package delivery (Amazon, FedEx-style routes) where individual packages weigh under 50 lbs, a cargo van may actually be more practical — you make more stops per day with easier parking and faster loading.
+For a full breakdown of cargo box lengths and interior measurements, see our guide to box truck sizes and dimensions.

 Startup and Operating Costs